jillesvangurp/kt-search/manual/Search.md

 gets deserialized as a `JsonObject`.
 However, with `kotlinx.serialization`, you can use that as the input for `decodeFromJsonElement<T>(object)` to deserialize to some custom data structure.
 This is something we use in multiple places.

+It uses some sane defaults for parsing that you can learn more about here: [Getting Started](GettingStarted.md)